 Use a Shortcut

 The Shortcuts app has actions that allow you to create and manipulate notes in the Notes app.
 You can send JSON from Utensil to a Shortcut or use Utensil's Clip Recipe action within a shortcut.
-See the Shortcuts Gallery for eaxmples.
+See the Shortcuts Gallery for examples.

 At this time the best method to get recipes into Google Keep is to export text from Utensil.